schmit/dotfiles/README.md

 First ensure that `gfortran` is installed:
 `brew install gfortran`

-Then use pyenv to create a virtual env
+Then use `uv` to set up relevant virtual environments
-`pyenv virtual 3.10.0 notebook`
-`pyenv activate notebook`
-`pip install numpy scipy pandas jupyterlab`

 ### Neovim